Workshops will return in winter semester.

 NOTE: Appointments cannot be used as substitutes for Academic Workshops for course credit incentives.

-After each workshop, a Learning & Participation Form will be shared with workshop participants to help review and practice the workshop skills and reflect on learning goals.
+Each workshop includes a Learning & Participation Form to complete afterward to help students review and practice the workshop skills.
 The link to access the form will be provided after each workshop once attendance has been confirmed — you must attend the entire workshop to receive the link.
-Deadline for submission is 2 days after the workshop at 11:59 pm.
-Participants who require proof of participation for a specific course may share a copy of their form responses with their instructor.
+Students who require proof of participation for a specific course may share a copy of their form responses with their instructor.

 Save to PDF Instructions (Most Workshops)